Skip to main content

 Language Model

-Language model components in Langflow generate text using a specified Large Language Model (LLM).
+Language Model components in Langflow generate text using a specified Large Language Model (LLM).

-Use language model components in a flow
+Use Language Model components in a flow

-Use language model components anywhere you would use an LLM in a flow.
+Use Language Model components anywhere you would use an LLM in a flow.

 1. Add the Language Model component to your flow.